NMSSH/NMSSH/README.md

 ## Compatibility

 NMSSH contains a pre-built libssh2 for Mac OSX.
-It should work just fine with iOS as well if you compile libssh2 yourself and switch the included `libssh2.dylib`.
+The framework should work just fine with iOS as well if you compile libssh2 yourself and switch the included `libssh2.dylib`.

 ## License